-In other words, the Prophet is telling us right there that "a pure language" is one in which a person does not speak lies or deceit; he only speaks the Truth.
-This is why the Lord's language is a pure language, and His Words are pure Words; because they are nothing but the absolute Truth.
-There is no guile or deceit in them whatsoever; because He is the very Spirit of Truth.
-Consider the following verses:
+In other words, the Prophet is telling us right there that "a pure language" is one in which a person does not speak lies or deceit.
+He only speaks the truth.
+This is why the Lord's language is a pure language, and His words are pure words.
+In other words, they are nothing short of being the absolute Truth.
+There is simply no guile or deceit in them whatsoever.
+Why is this?
+It is because God the Father and Jesus, His Son, are the very Spirit of Truth.
+Consider the following verses which confirm this point:

-Concerning this process of being purged and purified, you will find it interesting to note that the Bible is literally full of verses which compare the Lord's Word, or His Law, His dealings with us, and even the strengthening of our faith, to the refining process used to purify gold and silver.
-For example, notice in the following verses how words of wisdom, and the Words of the Lord, are said to be much better than gold and silver.
-It is because His Words are pure, immutable, or unchanging, Truth, that He has magnified His Word above His very Name.
+You may recall that the Hebrew word "barar" means to purge, purify, cleanse, make shining, or to polish.
+Concerning this process, it is interesting to note that the Bible is full of Scriptures which compare God's Word or His Law, His dealings with us, and even the very strengthening of our faith to the refining process which is used to purify gold and silver.
+As an example, notice in the following verses how both words of wisdom and the words of the Lord are said to be much better than gold and silver.
+It is because God's words are pure, immutable -- or unchanging -- Truth, that He has magnified His word above His very Name.
 That is how important the Lord's Words are to Him:

 "A word fitly spoken is like apples of gold in pictures of silver.
 As an earring of gold, and an ornament of fine gold, so is a wise reprover upon an obedient ear."

 "The law of thy mouth is better unto me than thousands of gold and silver."

 Psalm 119:72, KJV

 "I will worship toward thy holy temple, and praise thy name for thy lovingkindness and for thy truth: for thou hast magnified thy word above all thy name."